-There are three main ways that you can work with the NIHR: you can access NIHR-funded services and resources; we can mutually exchange expertise; and we collaborate in areas of shared interest.
+There are three main ways that charities can work with the NIHR:

 We can work together to identify research needs and help set research priorities.

-We can work together to share research findings to extend their reach and support changes to practice.
+Together we can reach a wider audience to share research findings and support changes to practice.

-Together we can provide invaluable training and development opportunities to attract, develop and retain a research workforce ready for the complex health challenges of the future.
+Together we can provide invaluable training and development opportunities to attract, develop and retain a research workforce.
+One that is ready for the complex health and care challenges of the future.